mdaliyan/icache/README.md

 [![godoc](https://godoc.org/github.com/mdaliyan/icache.svg?status.svg)](https://godoc.org/github.com/mdaliyan/icache)
 [![License](http://img.shields.io/badge/license-mit-blue.svg?style=flat)](https://raw.githubusercontent.com/labstack/echo/master/LICENSE)

-icache is a no-dependency generic cache library for Go with high concurrent access performance.
+icache is a no-dependency, generic support cache library for Go with high concurrent access performance. icache _doean't require serialization_, so the benchmark report you see at the bottom of the page is what you get at the end, there is no need to marshal and unmarshal anything and waste your valuable resources.

 ## Features
+- **Thread safe**: icache stores the data in multiple shards and uses a separate mutex for each shard.

-- **Generics**: Using generics makes it type-safe, and it helps to have zero allocation.
+- **Generics**: Using generics makes it type-safe.
 - **Tags**: icache supports tags for entries and entries with the shared tags can be dropped at the same time.
-- **Pointer friendly**: Any object can be stored in icache, even pointers.
+- **Pointer friendly**: icache stores data as is. any object can be stored in icache, even pointers.
 - **TTL**: ttl can be set to any thing from 1 seconds to infinity.

 ## Installation

-icache requires go v1.8.0 and above.
+icache v2 requires go v1.8.0 and above.
 ```bash
 go get github.com/mdaliyan/icache/v2
 ```

 ### previous version for Go < 1.18

-The previous version (i.e. v1) is compatible with Go < `1.18`, and it's advantage over the other libraries is that it stores the values of the variables, so there's no need to waste resources for serialization.
+icache v1 is compatible with Go < `1.18`, and it also doean't require serialization. it uses reflections to make sure about your data type.

 Follow instructions at [version v1.x.x](https://github.com/mdaliyan/icache/tree/v1) for installation and usage.
 V1 will be maintained separately.